Butler vs. Cal: Sportsbook promo codes, odds, spread, over/under - December 9

 Butler vs. Cal: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-The Butler Bulldogs (7-2) will try to build on a four-game winning stretch when hosting the California Golden Bears (3-5) on Saturday, December 9, 2023 at Hinkle Fieldhouse.
-This matchup is at 12:00 PM ET on Fox Sports 1.
+The Butler Bulldogs (7-2) will be trying to extend a three-game home winning run when squaring off against the California Golden Bears (3-5) on Saturday, December 9, 2023 at Hinkle Fieldhouse.
+It airs at 12:00 PM ET on Fox Sports 1.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Butler vs. Cal matchup.
+You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Butler vs. Cal matchup in this article.

 Butler vs. Cal Game Info